clavery/vim-chrome-repl/README.md

 ...Chrome.app --args --remote-debugger-port=9222
 ```

-Visually select javascript and run `:call ChromeRepl_SendToChrome()` or map to a
+Run `:SendToChrome` or map this command to a keystroke.
+This can be used with a
-keystroke.
+visual selection or the in normal mode (which sends the entire buffer).

 ## TODO